Information for parents of dual-enrolled students

 Te Kura works in partnership with schools to provide learning programmes to dual-enrolled students (students who are enrolled in a face to face school but also study one or more courses with Te Kura).

-Our service level agreement (SLA) sets out the responsibilities of Te Kura and the enrolling school.
-We encourage you to read through the SLA so you and your student know what you can expect from us and from your school.
+Our Dual Provider Partnership Agreement sets out the responsibilities of Te Kura and the enrolling school.
+We encourage you to read through the agreement so you and your student know what you can expect from us and from your school.
 You should already have received a letter and/or questionnaire from your student’s school seeking your agreement to register your student with Te Kura.

 Te Kura programmes are provided free to New Zealand dual students, but students must return work every three to four weeks.
 If your student hasn’t returned work for four or more weeks, we will notify the person at your school who coordinates enrolments with Te Kura.
 If work hasn’t been returned over a two-month period, we will notify the coordinator that the student will be withdrawn from our roll.